airjoshb/go-to-step-one/site/content/post/life-is-long.md

 In a miraculous turn of events, over a six week period, I went from completely dependent on my doctors to no sign of disease and normal blood markers.
 I have been reflecting on the gravity of "five years" or half of a decade-all that I have experienced, all my kids have been through (now high schoolers), and the fortitude my fiancé was able to muster to hold us all together and keep me alive.
 Five years evaporated in a glimpse on a tiny speck in the universe and yet there were entire lifetimes of me (and my family) built and torn down during that same blink.

 These are all examples are life pulling us into the present, but we can find the extension of time in moments all over our lives.
-My bike was stolen on Monday, which had pretty much [saved my life](https://medium.com/@airjoshb/a-bicycle-beginner-s-mind-and-getting-superbetter-9dd9be6b918f) life, but I only owned it for a year.
-In that time I put nearly 2000 miles-countless worries and hundreds of hours into the pavement-and I can recall most of them.
+My bike was stolen on Monday, which had pretty much [saved my life](https://medium.com/@airjoshb/a-bicycle-beginner-s-mind-and-getting-superbetter-9dd9be6b918f), but I only owned it for a year.
+In that time I put nearly 2000 miles — countless worries and hundreds of hours into the pavement — and I can recall most of them.
 The easy reaction to my stolen bike was to be angry, sad and cynical but all I can think about is what a gift this bike was.

 > _Our age is measured in time, but the quality of our life is quantified in moments that made an impact on us._

 ### The Holy Grail of a Long Life
 We can experience a long life by being present for what is happening, good or bad, and not falling into the trap of the way things "should be".
 In a [60 Minutes Overtime with Anderson Cooper](https://www.cbsnews.com/news/mindfulness-anderson-cooper-60-minutes/) (registration required), one of the leading authorities on mindfulness, Jon Kabat-Zinn, said,

-> _"…everyone wants to figure out how to live longer, but [mindfulness] this actually is a very easy way for you to live longer.
-Maybe you're not extending your life, but you are present and living more of the moments of your life."_
+> "…everyone wants to figure out how to live longer, but [mindfulness] this actually is a very easy way for you to live longer.
+Maybe you're not extending your life, but you are present and living more of the moments of your life."

 Living more of the moments of your life means you lived longer and more fully with the time you were given, no matter how long, good or bad it felt.